sarcophagus-org/marketing_site/_posts/2021-03-17-Its-Probably-Nothing-Update-0.md

 1. Set your metamask to rinkeby and connect to the dApp on the [create sarcophagus](https://app.dev.sarcophagus.io/#/create) page.

-2. Get the extended public key for your recipient account by signing a message from it here: [https://app.dev.sarcophagus.io/#/publicKey](https://app.dev.sarcophagus.io/#/publicKey)
+2. Get the extended public key for your recipient account by signing a message from it [here](https://app.dev.sarcophagus.io/#/publicKey).
 If you don't want to deal with that, here's an ETH recipient keypair you can use: <br>
 Extended Public Key:
 `0x04451c509dee53b358c0261df187f150cdd354dff81ada711254d4f362c972866bf506b18d4a8817e1fae39c5c9dc0a4abeff17451e83dc5b66ab417d5015b80f4`<br>